FREE 5-Ingredient Recipe EBook

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for healthy baked chicken breasts, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my healthy baked chicken breasts recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

-- Chicken Breast – This recipe uses boneless skinless chicken breasts.
+- Chicken Breast – I developed this recipe for boneless skinless chicken breasts.
 Choose ones that are similar in size and thickness, so that they cook at the same rate.
-(Pound them with a meat mallet if the thickness is not the same.)
+(I just pound them with the flat side of a meat mallet if the thickness is not the same.)
 If your chicken is frozen, you’ll need to thaw it first, but you can do this while brining.
-You could use bone-in chicken breasts, but the cook time will increase.
-If you want to cook other cuts, glance at my basic recipes for crispy chicken thighs, simple baked chicken legs, or chicken leg quarters instead.
+To cook other cuts, I’ve got other basic recipes for bone-in chicken breasts, crispy baked chicken thighs, baked chicken legs, and chicken leg quarters.

 - Salt Water Brine – This is simply a combination of water and sea salt (or you can use kosher salt).
-Brining is the key to juicy baked chicken breast!
+Brining is my secret to juicy baked chicken breast!

 TIP: The key to a great chicken brine is the water and salt ratio.

 - Olive Oil – Locks in moisture, adds flavor, and helps the seasonings stick.
-You can use any heat-safe oil, such as avocado oil, instead.
+You can use any heat-safe oil, like avocado oil.

-- Spices – After you brine the chicken, you will season both sides of the chicken breasts with Italian seasoning (a dried herb mixture that includes oregano, marjoram, basil, thyme, rosemary, and sage), garlic powder, sea salt, black pepper, and paprika (or smoked paprika).
-See Variations below for more seasoning ideas!
+- Spices – My usual combo is Italian seasoning (my go-to dried herb mixture that includes oregano, marjoram, basil, thyme, rosemary, and sage), garlic powder, sea salt, black pepper, and paprika.
+See my variations below for more seasoning ideas!

 How To Bake Chicken Breast In The Oven